 The fans inside PC cool the whole inner hardware and prevent CPU overheating but sometimes fans get sluggish.
-Do you know what causes the fan to slows down and then eventually makes it stop?
+Do you know what causes the fan to slow down and then eventually makes it stop?

-Dirt, dust, debris and pet hairs– etc. clog up vents and fans and trap hot air resulting in computer overheating.
+Dirt, dust, debris pet hairs– etc. clog up vents and fans and trap hot air resulting in computer overheating.
 No matter how modern or spacious the PC case is, the dust always finds a way into your computer and much of it gets stuck in the several fans making computer fans loud and noisy.

 The best way to keep PC cool and to prevent computer overheating it’s best to regularly clean PC parts.
 For that, you’ll need a can to buy: